Salad Joe’s (Sloppy Joe Salad)

 I included a recipe down there, but a couple of the components are existing recipes on my blog, so I’ll give you those first with some adaptations…

 Homemade Mayonnaise This recipe uses extra-virgin-olive oil, but I’ve started using avocado oil instead for a more neutral flavor.
-If you’re cool with dairy, you can also use Greek yogurt.
+If you’re cool with dairy, you can also use Greek yogurt in the dressing.